Aircloak/aircloak/air/docs/content/ops/upgrade/1804_privacy_policy.md

 The following information is recorded by Aircloak Insights:

 ### Personal information
-Your name and email address as part of your user profile as well as other Aircloak Insights-specific system settings.
+Your name and login as part of your user profile as well as other Aircloak Insights-specific system settings.

 ### Query history
 The queries you execute in Aircloak Insights along with related metadata and the query results are recorded.